raghavendrajamili/Researchprojects/microservices-demo.github.io-master/NEW.md

 ## Getting started

-There is a [docker-compose](https://docs.docker.com/compose/) included for local development, use the following command to start it: It will be helpful.
+There is a [docker-compose](https://docs.docker.com/compose/) included for local development, use the following command to start it:

 ```
 docker-compose up